symblai/symbl-docs/docs/conversation-api/concepts/trackers.md

 &nbsp; &nbsp; &nbsp;*“This does not fit”*.<br/>

 - *Samuel uses insights from **Leads Tracker** for all the dial out calls at his car insurance company.
-By tracking phrases that show buying intent, enquiry about policy options, quotes, discounts, etc., he generates more leads for his business.
+By tracking phrases that show buying intent, inquiry about policy options, quotes, discounts, etc., he generates more leads for his business.
 The **Leads Tracker** tracks the following contextually similar phrases:*<br/>
 &nbsp; &nbsp; &nbsp; *“I need”*,<br/>
 &nbsp; &nbsp; &nbsp;*“Policy options”*,<br/>
 &nbsp; &nbsp; &nbsp;*“Require”*,<br/>